 Public speaking is about love.

 Public speaking is a responsibility and opportunity to create positive impacts.
-I strive to always be open and giving while sharing my art, philosophy, and motivation: my why’s.
-I feel honored to be able to serve in this way.
+I strive to always be open and giving while sharing my art, philosophy, and motivation: my why’s, and feel honored to be able to serve in this way.

 Recent lectures and topics